dragondust76/filesystem_utilities/README.md

 ++Scripts to modify, access, and display files and structure

-showcurrdir.sh - bash script to select file from current directory that will cause it to blink different colors
+showcurrdir.sh - bash script to select file from current directory that will cause it to blink different colors fsTypeAllHDs.sh - bash script to show colorfully filesystem types and sizes of all hard drives and partitions